sitshayeva/portfolio/README.md

 </td>
 <td>

-### Finding Heavy Traffic Indicators on I-94
+### Indicators of Heavy Traffic on I-94: Enhanced Analysis with Interactive Dashboard

-Overview: Determine a indicators of heavy traffic on I-94
+Overview: Determine an indicators of heavy traffic on I-94

 **Technologies Used**: Python, Pandas, Matplotlib.